 You also want to ask them six to eight questions that are important to you, important information that you need to know before getting on the call with them.
 Because if you ask the right questions and you know exactly how the call is going to play out.
 You know that you’re going to pick up the phone, you’re going to talk to this person.
 These are all the things that are important to this conversation.
 And just thinking for three to five minutes before you get on the phone about how this conversation is going to go and just mapping it out in your head.

-So, my friend, is how to set up an automated webinar that sells highly complex, high ticket products and services.
-So here at the very, very end of this PDF, you have your next steps.
-So we have a CRM that you can play with.
+How to set up an automated webinar that sells highly complex, high ticket products and services.
+Here at the very, very end of this PDF, you have your next steps.
+We have a CRM that you can play with.
 Click here to activate your free accounts.
-Then we have a funnel formula masterclass, which is it's an accelerator course on putting together your funnel.
+Then we have a funnel formula masterclass, which is it’s an accelerator course on putting together your funnel.
 And then we also, of course, will, we can book an action plan call and go through your business.
 Set up your sales funnels, set up your traffic, all that other stuff.
-So there's the link for that.
+So there’s the link for that.

-So with that, we're done covering this automated webinar playbook.
+With that, we’re done covering this automated webinar playbook.
 Go ahead and download it, print it out, read it, mark it up, take notes.
 And you have all of our contact details.
-So if you would like to talk about any piece of it, just book, just go to doneforyou.com/start.
-Book a call there, and we'll get on and we'll put something down for you.
-So I will talk to you soon, have a fantastic weekend and I'll see you on Monday.
+If you would like to talk about any piece of it, just book, just go to doneforyou.com/start.
+Book a call there, and we’ll get on and we’ll put something down for you.
+So I will talk to you soon, have a fantastic weekend and I’ll see you on Monday.
 All right.
 Thanks.
 Bye.